A Training-free Method for LLM Text Attribution: Experiments

-\textbf{Test \& Metrics.} For this section, since the first 30 tokens are generated by a human for both null and alternative, we use the one-sided version of our test that removes the impact of the differences between cross-entropy and log perplexity caused by the initial 30 tokens.
-For a detailed explanation, please refer to Appendix \ref{app:thirtytokens}.
 Here, True Positive Rate (TPR) is the rate of correctly spotting that the evaluator model generated the text, and False Positive Rate (FPR) is the rate of incorrectly flagging human text as generated by the evaluator model.
-Note that FPR is equivalent to Type I error, and TPR is equivalent to 1-Type II error.
-Unlike Proposition \ref{thm:statstestmulti}, which is threshold-independent, Proposition \ref{thm:statstest} relies on a fixed threshold $t$ for rejecting the null hypothesis.
-Varying this threshold affects both the FPR and the TPR.
-Since different detectors use distinct methodologies and require their own thresholds, it is essential to account for the impact of these thresholds when evaluating the test performance.
-To address this, the literature typically adopts two approaches: (1) evaluating the TPR at a specified low FPR, e.g., \cite{hans2024spotting,dugan2024raid}, or (2) using the Area Under the Receiver Operating Characteristic (AUROC) curve as a summary measure of performance, e.g., \cite{verma2023ghostbuster,mitchell2023detectgpt}.
+Unlike Proposition \ref{thm:statstestmulti}, which is threshold-independent, Proposition \ref{thm:statstest} relies on a fixed threshold $t$ for rejecting the null hypothesis, and varying this threshold affects both Type I and Type II errors.

+\textit{Setting the threshold $t$.} Since different detectors use distinct methodologies and require their own thresholds, it is essential to account for the impact of these thresholds when evaluating the test performance.
+To address this, the literature typically adopts two approaches: (1) evaluating the TPR at a specified low FPR, e.g., \citep{hans2024spotting,{dugan2024raid}}, or (2) using the Area Under the Receiver Operating Characteristic (AUROC) curve as a summary measure of performance, e.g., \citep{verma2023ghostbuster,mitchell2023detectgpt}.
 Accordingly, we use two metrics.
-Our first metric is TPR, while FPR is held less than or equal to 1\%.
-Note that the results of experiments in the literature, e.g., in \cite{dugan2024raid}, suggest that the FPR / type I error for current detectors can be dangerously high, which makes them unfit for regulatory applications.
-Our experiments using a TPR at a low FPR metric show the validity of our theoretical results and our method's potential for regulatory application.
-Our second metric is AUROC, which plots TPR against FPR at all possible thresholds.
+Our first metric, following \citealt{hans2024spotting}, is TPR when FPR is held less than or equal to 1$\%$ \footnote{Note that the results of experiments in the literature, e.g., in \cite{dugan2024raid} and \cite{jabarian2025artificial}, suggest that the FPR / Type I error for current detectors can be high, which makes them unfit for regulatory applications.
+Our experiments using a TPR at a low FPR metric show the validity of our theoretical results and our method's potential for regulatory application.}.
+While TPR at a fixed low FPR is useful for tightly controlling false positives, for characterizing overall detectability and understanding how methods behave across the full range of thresholds, we also need to report AUROC, which plots TPR against FPR at all possible thresholds.
+So, our second metric is AUROC.